DC Journalists Defending Olivia Nuzzi Draw Ridicule From Peers: It’s ‘Journalism Malpractice Full Stop’

 Olivia Nuzzi / Robert F Kennedy Jr (Getty Images)

-DC journalists who chimed in on social media to defend their colleague Olivia Nuzzi, who this week admitted to a secret relationship with Robert F. Kennedy Jr, drew outrage and ridicule from fellow journalists for missing the fundamental ethics lapse in her behavior.
+D.C. journalists who chimed in on social media to defend their colleague Olivia Nuzzi, who this week admitted to a secret relationship with Robert F. Kennedy Jr., drew outrage and ridicule from fellow journalists for missing the fundamental ethical lapse in her behavior.

-On Thursday it came out that Nuzzi, NY Mag’s star Washington correspondent, was on leave after admitting the affair with Kennedy to editor-in-chief David Haskell.
-The magazine insists it has found “no evidence of bias” or any inaccuracies in her reporting during the 9-month period when the affair took place, but it has also hired an independent third party to investigate more thoroughly.
+On Thursday, it came out that Nuzzi, NY Mag’s star Washington correspondent, was on leave after admitting the affair with Kennedy to editor-in-chief David Haskell.
+The magazine insists it has found “no evidence of bias” or any inaccuracies in her reporting during the nine-month period when the affair took place, but it has hired an independent third party to investigate more thoroughly.
 Read more about the matter here, here and here.

-This provoked a laconic response from “Matter of Fact” host Soledad O’Brien:
+This provoked a laconic response from “Matter of Fact” host and former CNN anchor Soledad O’Brien:

 Rice also attracted more thorough rebuttals